GregDMeyer/dynamite/README.md

 `cd dynamite/dynamite/backend`

-`make build`
+`make backend_impl.o`

+`python setup.py -q build_ext --inplace`

 Then you should be all set to import dynamite.
 You can import it directly from the top-level `dynamite` directory, or you can install it.

 To install, I would suggest going to the top-level `dynamite` directory and doing `pip install -e ./`.
 That way you can `git pull` any changes that I make, and they will automatically be integrated (though you might have to run `make build` again).